ktraister/endless_waltz/docs/database/README.md

 ## Application
 The application uses two distinct database collections within Mongo:
-`auth` and `otp`. `auth` is used for storing user credentials, whose records include notes and will eventually other information. `otp` is used to store records with UUIDs and one-time pads, written by the reaper service.
+`auth` and `otp`. `auth` is used for storing user credentials, whose records include notes and will eventually other information.

 ## Infrastructure
 Currently, Mongo is served within K8s using a persistent volume claim to